joyceliaoo/Bravo/README.md

 <!--use a pair routine to check if there is no treasure-->

+use a pair routine to check

+	if the explorer starts in a wall

+		return false

 recursive solution:

 	if the explorer is at the treasure